CalCorbin/selenium-with-nodejs/README.md

 ### Installing

 * Clone the directory.
-* Install the listed prerequisites via npm so they're in node_modules.
+* Install the listed prerequisites via npm so they're in `node_modules`.
 * Ensure you have chromedriver installed.
 The driver can be found at https://sites.google.com/a/chromium.org/chromedriver/downloads.

 ## Built With